Pumped Up Kicks: Composition and inspiration

 Contrasting with the dark lyrics of the song, the music, which was written first, is upbeat.
 Foster said, "It's a 'fuck you' song to the hipsters in a way—but it's a song the hipsters are going to want to dance to."
 Jeffery Berg of Frontier Psychiatrist said, "I was so engrossed with the cheery melody of its chorus that it took me a few listens to discover that the lyrics suggest dark, Columbine revenge."

-Due to the opening lyrics, "Robert's got a quick hand," many have speculated that the song is a reference to Robert Hawkins, perpetrator of Omaha's Westroads Mall shooting.
+Due to the opening lyrics, "Robert's got a quick hand", many have speculated that the song is a reference to Robert Hawkins, perpetrator of Omaha's Westroads Mall shooting.
 The band's publicist denied any connection: "This is completely false.
 The character name in the song is just a coincidence."
-For play on the television channels MTV and CheddarU (then MTVu), the words "gun" and "bullet" were removed from the song's chorus.
+For play on the television channels MTV and MTVu, the words "gun" and "bullet" were removed from the song's chorus.
 Many have written letters to Foster's record label and called radio stations to complain that the song was glorifying school shootings.
 He explained, "The song is not about condoning violence at all.
 It's the complete opposite.
 The song is an amazing platform to have a conversation with your kids about something that shouldn't be ignored, to talk about it in a loving way."